JeromeBu/ts-ci/README.md

 - 🧪 Enables testing of your local module copy in your application before publishing it on NPM.
 - 🌗 Offers flexibility to use different repository images for dark and light modes.
 For instance, check out [i18nifty](https://github.com/etalab/i18nifty): [Light](https://user-images.githubusercontent.com/6702424/200299948-94bacf9d-381e-40f8-b9a3-8e726bcd37c5.png) and [Dark](https://user-images.githubusercontent.com/6702424/200299807-42388349-a5ae-44b2-abd1-0aa538b58da2.png).
 For implementation details, see [here](https://github.com/etalab/i18nifty/blob/f6ad7bb11514224a416158af7af8e4073c7932c1/README.md?plain=1#L1-L11).
 TS-CI also provides [an additional action](https://github.com/garronej/ts-ci/blob/09916b317c55a04dbf2fc036d7343cd6c6756cc6/.github/workflows/ci.yaml#L105-L107) that removes the dark mode specific image from your README.md before [publishing on NPM](https://www.npmjs.com/package/i18nifty), as NPM does not yet support the `#gh-dark-mode-only` syntax.
 - 🩳 By default, TS-CI incorporates [a step in the workflow](https://github.com/garronej/ts-ci/blob/09916b317c55a04dbf2fc036d7343cd6c6756cc6/.github/workflows/ci.yaml#L102) that relocates your distribution files to the root directory before releasing, allowing your users to import specific files from your module as `import {...} from "my_module/theFile"` rather than "my_module/**dist**/theFile".
 If you dislike this behavior or if you only have an index.ts file and do not intend for users to selectively import from your module, you may remove [this action](https://github.com/garronej/ts-ci/blob/09916b317c55a04dbf2fc036d7343cd6c6756cc6/.github/workflows/ci.yaml#L102).
-- ⚙️ ESlint and Prettier are automatically triggered against files staged for commit.
+- ⚙️ Biome automatically triggered against files staged for commit.
 Despite what [t3dotgg](https://github.com/t3dotgg) says, it's the correct way of doing it, that being said, this feature is optional and can be [disabled](https://github.com/garronej/ts-ci/blob/8da207622e51a248542cf013707198cd7cad1d09/README.md?plain=1#L87-L91) if desired.

 # Release in CJS, ESM or both (but don't bundle!)